mruczek3/Better-Candies/README.md

 ## Installation

 1. Download the latest version of the plugin from the [Releases](https://github.com/Mruczek2137/better-candies/releases) page.
-2. Place the downloaded DLL file in your server's `plugins` directory.
+2. Place the downloaded DLL file in your server exiled `plugins` directory.
 3. Restart your server.

 ## Configuration